-Annual CEO goals fell into seven broad categories: grow revenue, profit before taxes, new product introduction, operational efficiency, quality, ease of doing business, and human resources.
-Individual annual CEO goals within each category were "SMART" goals determined to be: specific, measurable, achievable, relevant and time-based.
 The CEO's annual goals were approved by the Board and included stretch goals and vesting of up to 150% of target to reward achievement.
 Each specific goal within the broad categories was assigned a weighting and a metric.
-The CEO's annual goals were scored once the Company's 2018 financial results were reported.
+The CEO's annual goals were scored once the Company's 2019 financial results were reported.

-The Compensation Committee and Board believe the target stock price and CEO goals for the performance-based RSU grants were challenging and difficult to achieve, but attainable with significant skill and effort on the part of our NEOs.
+The Compensation Committee and Board believe the target stock price and CEO goals for the performance-based RSU grants under the 2019 PARS Program were challenging and difficult to achieve, but attainable with significant skill and effort on the part of our NEOs.
 The target stock price goal is consistent with our long-range plan to increase stockholder value.
 The CEO goals serve to provide incentives to each of our NEOs to assist the CEO in meeting goals that are deemed critical to the ongoing success of the Company.

-Payout of 2018 Performance-Based RSUs
+Payout of 2019 Performance-Based RSUs

-On March 6, 2019, the Compensation Committee approved the vesting and settlement of the performance-based RSUs at 111% of the target amount for the RSUs that vest based on a share price because our ESV15 as of December 31, 2019 was \$5.22.
-The performance-based RSUs based on achievement of CEO goals vested at 50% of the target amount for each NEO based on the CEO's performance on the annual performance goals.
+On January 31, 2020, the Compensation Committee approved the vesting and settlement of the performance-based RSUs at 200% of the target amount for the RSUs that vest based on a stock price because our ESV15 as of December 31, 2019 was \$\$25.51.

+The Compensation Committee also approved vesting and settlement of the performance-based RSUs based on achievement of CEO goals at 100% of the target amount for each NEO based on the CEO's performance of 83.48% on the annual performance goals, which was based on significantly exceeding the CEO goals for revenue and gross margin, completing design wins for small commercial installations and implementing our new product management system.